Lymph node removal (lymphadenectomy)

 Sepsis is a life-threatening complication that can develop if you get an infection.
 Sepsis is a medical emergency.
 Call 999 or go to A&E immediately if you have any of the following symptoms.

-- Skin changes such as your skin looking blue, pale or blotchy, or a rash that does not fade when you roll a glass over it.
+• Skin changes, such as your skin looking blue, pale or blotchy, or a rash that doesn’t fade when you roll a glass over it.

 You’re likely to feel sore and have some discomfort after your lymph node removal.
-There’s a risk of complications such as infection and ongoing pain, too.
-You’ll also have a long-term risk of lymphoedema– a build-up of lymph fluid.
+Other side-effects of lymph node removal will depend on where your lymph nodes were removed from.
+If you had lymph nodes removed in your armpit, for example, you may get a stiff shoulder.
 Your doctor or nurse will give you advice on how to manage these problems.

 Did our Lymph node removal (lymphadenectomy) information help you?